 The root select bar is only active in retrigger mode.
 The default mode is "Key": in this case the scale's root note is the note you played - similar to Legato mode.
-Tip: Key mode can be useful if you want to create a guitar strummer and specify chords as custom scale (see the "Tutorial - EXT Instruments 1 key Strummer.cmb" patch in the factory bank).
+Tip: Key mode can be useful if you want to create a guitar strummer and specify chords as custom scale.